Resentment and Self-Betrayal: How to Stop Abandoning Yourself

 End the Confusion: Discover Why Your Needs Aren’t Being Met—And What to Do About It with My Simple 4-Step Strategy for Lasting Clarity and Connection.

-Tired of wondering if your needs are valid—or just too much?
+Are you tired of questioning whether your needs are valid—or if you’re simply asking too much?

 Maybe you’re caught in a cycle of asking (or even begging), waiting, and hoping for change, only to feel like your needs are always an afterthought.